 g.
 Arrangements for setting pay and remuneration of key management personnel h.
-Trade union facility time i.
-Related parties and other connected charities and organisations
+Trade union facility time

 The Senior Management Team's pay is linked to the performance management structure and any recommendations from the outcome of the performance management are considered by the Pay Committee and then are placed for approval by the Board of Trustees.